Kudoser/SteamTogether/README.md

 ## Usage

-Add @SteamTogetherBot to your group chat and type `/help` to get list of available commands.
+Add @SteamTogetherBot to your group chat and type `/help` to get a list of available commands.

-TODO: add here the output of `/help` command.
+TODO: add here the output of the `/help` command.

 ## Development